guillermooo/sublime-undocs/source/reference/syntaxdefs.rst

         }

 ``include``
-    Includes items in the repository, other _sds or the current one.
+    Includes items in the repository, other syntax definitions or the current one.

     References:

         =========       ===========================
-        $self           The current _sd.
+        $self           The current syntax definition.
         #itemName       itemName in the repository.
-        source.js       External _sds.
+        source.js       External syntax definitions.
         =========       ===========================

     Examples: